-The students must demonstrate competency in all 37 mandatory Radiological Procedures.
-At least 29 of the 37 mandatory Radiological Procedure competencies must be demonstrated on patients (not phantom or simulated).
-The remaining eight mandatory competencies need to be demonstrated; however, these can be demonstrated on patients, phantoms or simulated.
+The students must demonstrate competency in all 36 mandatory radiologic procedures.
+Students must demonstrate competency in at least 15 of the 34 elective radiologic procedures.
+One of the 15 electives elective imaging procedures must be selected from the head section, two of the 15 elective procedures must be selected from the fluoroscopy studies section.
+A total of 10 exams either mandatory or electives may be simulated (see ARRT competency list for specifics).
 Competency demonstration should incorporate patient-specific variations such as age and pathology.
-Students must demonstrate competency in at least 15 of the 34 elective radiological procedures.
-Electives may be demonstrated on patients or phantoms or as simulations.
 Simulations will be done at the end of the last clinical rotation (last week) of the program.
 In addition to the Radiological Procedure competencies, there are ten mandatory General Patient Care competencies.
-These competencies may be simulated.
+These competencies are not included in the total mandatory exams and may be simulated if necessary.
 Lists of these patient care competencies are included with the procedure competency requirements.